 s.complete()

-For the lift-reporting side that reads this tag, see Reporting lift against control groups.
+For the reporting side, see Reporting lift against control groups.

 Next steps